 Healthy Babies Healthy Children (HBHC) is a home visiting program provided by Public Health Nurses and Family Home Visitors.
 HBHC Public Health Nurses are registered nurses who specialize in child health and development.
-Family Home Visitors (FHVs) are experienced parents who have received extra training to support families with young children.
+Family Home Visitors (FHVs) are experienced in child growth and development and have received extra training to support families with young children.
 Our FHVs come from many different cultural groups and may be able to provide service in the client’s preferred language.
 Interpretation services are also available.

 The program is free, voluntary and offered province wide.
 Clients do not require an OHIP card in order to receive service.